 How did you become an author?

-About twelve years ago, I began writing stories for my own three children – Nick, Emily and Lachlan.
+About fourteen years ago, I began writing stories for my own three children – Nick, Emily and Lachlan.
 One of these was a fantasy story, filled with all the things that my kids loved about books – codes and puzzles, mystery, magic and adventure.
 Four children set off on a dangerous quest to save their family, save their land and find the royal sun sword.
 It took me two years to write the book, and when it was finished I sent it to Random House to see if they might be interested in publishing it.
 I was absolutely thrilled when they not only said yes, but offered me a three book contract.
 That series – my Sun Sword Trilogy was a best-seller, released in the USA and still sells really well, and I have gone on to write more than 30 books since then.

 What do you think makes a good character in a book?